Using Flutter Feature Flags to Release Features Without Risk

-Feature flags help control the effects of new releases if anything goes south.
-Releasing and rolling back mobile applications is not easy as they need to go through the specific app store process.
+Feature flags help control the potential impact of new releases if anything goes south.
+Releasing and rolling back mobile applications can be challenging,as users need to go through the specific app store process, but feature flags can mitigate this challenge.

-Flutter feature flags help to turn a feature on or off minus the release process hassles.
-In this article you will go through a basic example that will show you how to implement feature flags for your own Flutter app.
+Flutter feature flags enable you to turn a feature on or off without the release process hassle.
+In this article, we will go through a basic example of how to implement feature flag management for your own Flutter app.
 Let’s get rolling!

 Prerequisites

-1. Any prior knowledge of Flutter & Dart will be very helpful to follow along this tutorial.
-Also have Flutter running on your machine
+1. Any prior knowledge of Flutter and Dart, the programming language you use in the Flutter app, will be very helpful as you follow along with this tutorial.
+Also, make sure you have Flutter running on your machine

-3. A Flagsmith account - this will be used to create the feature flag.
-Register now - it’s free
+3. A Flagsmith account, as this will be used to create the feature flag.
+Register now – it’s free!

-Next up, we will look at a simple login screen as our example.
+Next up, let’s look at a simple login screen as our example.

 Example: Adding Apple sign-in to the login screen

-In this example, we are going to make the content of our login screen dynamically controlled by feature flags.
-Specifically we will put the “Sign in with Apple” behind a feature flag so that it will dynamically render depending on the flag.
+In this example, we’re going to make the content of our login screen dynamically controlled by feature flags.
+Specifically, we’ll put “Sign in with Apple” behind a feature flag so that it will dynamically render depending on the flag.
 This is just an example, but it demonstrates a key concept that can use in your application in many ways.

 Setup

-Here we will set up your demo Flutter app, and your Flagsmith account.
+Let’s set up your demo Flutter app and your Flagsmith account.

 Step 1: Preparing the Flutter app